NBTON/Rukn-Refine/PROJECT_STRUCTURE.md

    - UI components in `src/components/ui/`
    - Layout components in `src/components/layout/`
 3. **New API Services**: Add in `src/services/`

-### Modifying Existing Features

-1. Find the relevant directory based on what you're modifying
-2. Make changes following the established patterns
-3. Update tests if applicable

 ### Backend Development